willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 ### Microsoft 365 Copilot feedback logs

 When users have an issue and aren't able to send feedback logs to Microsoft, you can submit feedback logs on their behalf.
-The data will include prompts and generated responses, relevant content samples, and additional log file.
+The data will include prompts and generated responses, relevant content samples, and additional log files.
 Using this feature to send feedback logs will temporarily override any user level feedback policy.

-To learn more, see [Provide user feedback for Microsoft 365 Copilot](provide-feedback.md).
+To learn more, see [Submit admin-initiated Copilot feedback from the Microsoft 365 admin center](provide-feedback.md).

 ### Pin Microsoft Copilot to the navigation bar